core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The external_aad of the Additional Authenticated Data (AAD) is different compared to OSCORE {{RFC8613}}, and is defined in this section.

-The same external_aad structure is used in group mode and pairwise mode for authenticated encryption/decryption (see {{Section 5.3 of RFC9052}}), as well as in group mode for computing and verifying the countersignature (see {{Sections 3.2 and 3.3 of RFC9338}}).
+The same external_aad structure is used in group mode and pairwise mode for encryption/decryption (see {{Section 5.3 of RFC9052}}), as well as in group mode for computing and verifying the countersignature (see {{Sections 3.2 and 3.3 of RFC9338}}).

 In particular, the external_aad includes also the Signature Algorithm, the Group Encryption Algorithm, the Pairwise Key Agreement Algorithm, the value of the 'kid context' in the COSE object of the request, the OSCORE option of the protected message, the sender's authentication credential, and the Group Manager's authentication credential.